dhondta/python-tinyscript/docs/features.md

-## Script metadata and help formatting
+## Metadata

-Metadata can be defined at the beginning of the script and is used by Tinyscript to format the help message.
+Metadata can be defined at the very beginning of the script/tool and is used by Tinyscript to format the help message.

 ```python
 from tinyscript import *